vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-knowledge-base.md.rst

 admin team <https://launchpad.net/~ubuntu-archive/+members>`__.
 To make this work, the packageset is owned by the archive admin team.

-The expected nature of the packageset, to which the DMB will grant upload access, relies on the MIR team's requirements for these packages, defined at https://wiki.ubuntu.com/MIRTeam/Exceptions/OEM.
+The expected nature of the packageset, to which the DMB grants upload access, relies on the MIR team's requirements for these packages, defined at https://wiki.ubuntu.com/MIRTeam/Exceptions/OEM.

 -  Background thread: